gsh199449/proto-summ/README.md

 This repository contains dataset for the EMNLP 2019 paper How to Write Summaries with Patterns?
 Learning towards Abstractive Summarization through Prototype Editing ([Download paper (cooming soon)](https://arxiv.org)).

 # About the corpus
 Court judgment summarization corpus consists of judgments.
-The corpus has cover 2,000,000 judgments.
+The corpus contains over 2,000,000 judgments.

 # How to get Summarization with Patterns corpus?